Anjali-Begumpeta/SWASTH---A-Healthcare-Chatbot/README.md

 # SWASTH---A-Healthcare-Chatbot
-SWASTH is an AI-powered healthcare chatbot providing 24/7 medical assistance.
-It uses NLP and ML (decision trees) to analyze symptoms and predict illnesses.
-The chatbot then offers healthcare recommendations and medication suggestions.
-This project enhances healthcare accessibility and empowers individuals with basic medical advice.
+SWASTH is an AI-powered healthcare chatbot designed to provide 24/7 medical assistance.
+It leverages natural language processing (NLP) and machine learning (ML) algorithms, including decision trees, to analyze user-provided symptoms and accurately predict illnesses or diseases.
+The chatbot then offers appropriate healthcare recommendations and suggests relevant medications.
+This project aims to improve healthcare accessibility and empower individuals by offering an alternative platform for basic medical advice and support.
 # Project Overview
 SWASTH is an AI-powered healthcare chatbot designed to provide round-the-clock medical assistance to users.
 The primary objective is to create an intelligent conversational program that can offer medical support by analyzing symptoms and providing relevant health recommendations.
 # Technical Specifications